 If you've never slept in the round before, you owe yourself!
 We all want to "think outside the box," but how about sleeping outside the box? — well, inside, but not in a box!
-Windows all around, a skylight above, & 59,206 pennies beneath. ★ ★ Magic!
+Windows above & all around, 59,206 pennies beneath. ★ ★ Magic!

 "Enchanting, magical, uplifting" -- those are words used recently by our guests, describing this wonderful space.
 Twelve sides, windows all around, surrounded by nature, yet close to town.

 Picture a cabin made of cedar and glass.
-It has wi-fi, electric heat, a comfortable queen-sized bed, a chair for reading, a fold-out desk, and a table with a coffee pot.
+It has wi-fi, heated or cooled to your comfort, a super-comfortable queen-sized bed with memory foam, a chair for reading, a fold-out desk, and a table and a coffee pot.
 All the bare essentials, in one place.

 It's situated to be rustic and inspirational, nestled into the back corner of a deep lot.
-There are fruit trees all around and a pond that attracts ducks every once in a while.
-You can listen to birds and frogs from inside the roundhouse, or cross the footbridge to the south-facing deck behind the workshop -- another private space for your "get away from the bustle" contemplations.
+There are fruit trees all around and a seasonal pond that attracts ducks in the spring and early summer.
+Depending on the season, you can listen to birds and frogs from inside the roundhouse, or cross the footbridge to the south-facing deck behind the workshop -- another private space for your "get away from the bustle" contemplations.
+Or enjoy the firepit.

 Four pizza places.
 Two Thai restaurants.
 Three Mexican choices.
 Two vegetarian restaurants.
 Two gourmet restaurants.
 All within an easy 10-minute walk.
 After all that good eatin', you'll be glad to know that three health clubs and the YMCA also are nearby.

-If you'd rather cook or reheat leftovers, we have a toaster oven, microwave and full fridge under cover on the back porch.
+If you'd rather cook or reheat leftovers, we have a toaster oven, microwave, two burners and full fridge under cover on the back porch.
 I have a tie-dye umbrella for you if it rains, and a bike you can borrow if you want to explore the town.

 Two bus lines to downtown within two blocks.
 Another line to Lane Community College and to the University of Oregon within a few blocks.
 We have a bike for folks to use too, but walking is easy.
 Downtown: 25 minutes.
 Campus: 20 minutes.
 Oh, and a virtual urban mountain (Spencer's Butte) is also within walking distance to the south.
 "Center of the universe," indeed.